mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

 - you know when you're done, much like a sudoku or a crossword puzzle; getting an operation down from 1,500ms to 30ms may or may not be carved in stone as "the requirement" but once you're there you _know_ you've nailed it

+- perhaps most significantly of all, it's like a detective story: often there's a single root cause for any given misbehaving area, and hours, days and even _weeks_ of painstaking forensic analysis, experimentation and evidence-gathering reveals exactly 'whodunnit'!

 # Where Should We Look?